2018ik/2018ik.github.io/_wiki/soul.markdown

 ### Will

-The soul can choose (Job 7:15),refuse (Job 6:7), and seek after things (1 Chron.
+The soul can choose (Job 7:15), refuse (Job 6:7), and seek after things (1 Chron.
 22:19).
 These are functions of man's will.
 Numbers 30 also talks about binding one's soul, which in context we can see is a matter of making a vow, which is to do with man's will.
 The Hebrew word *soul* is also occasionally translated into *will* based on context (Psa.
 27:12; 41:2).